MDMarikar/WSHP/_my_collection/BreastEnlargement.md

 - Take a thorough history (including family history),  perform physical examination for breast tissue and other signs of puberty (pubic hair growth, external genitalia), and plot growth chart parameters.
 - Neonatal breast enlargement and premature thelarche without atypical features do not typically need investigation.
 In the case of premature thelarche breast size may wax and wane over time.
-- Monitor the patient to identify any evidence of pubertal progression or accelerated growth
+- Monitor the patient (eg review in 6 months) to identify any evidence of pubertal progression or accelerated growth

 # When to refer
 - if the breast enlargement is accompanied by other concerning symptoms such as evidence of pubertal progression or accelerated growth